Orange-OpenSource/cf-db-dumper-plugin/README.md

    db-dumper restore [command options] [service-name-or-url-of-your-db]

 OPTIONS:
-   --recent	Restore from the most recent dump
+   --recent		Restore from the most recent dump --source-instance 	The db dumper service instance where dumps should be retrieved (this can be the service instance you passed in create e.g.: mydb)
 ```

 ### Delete